United States Army Central: Operation Desert Fox

 When Iraqi aircraft began challenging the established no-fly zones, and Iraqi air defense systems fired on allied aircraft in December 1998, US and UK forces responded with a massive display of firepower.

 Allied air force and navy aircraft, and cruise missiles engaged command and control, communications, and selected Republican Guards targets on the morning of 16 December.
 These concentrated attacks against Iraqi targets continued until the early morning of 19 December.

 During the campaign, Third Army again deployed forces to defend Kuwait, and to reassure allies in the Persian Gulf region.

 By late December, C/JTF-Kuwait consisted of approximately 6,000 personnel, including the 31st Marine Expeditionary Unit.

+Brigadier General Stanley A. McChrystal served as assistant division commander (operations) of the 82nd Airborne Division from June 2000 to June 2001, including duty as Commander, Coalition/Joint Task Force Kuwait, in Camp Doha, Kuwait.

 Operation Iraqi Freedom

 Third Army was deployed to attack Iraq again in early 2003.
-The forces it had under its command for Operation Iraqi Freedom were much smaller in numbers than those it had commanded twelve years before.
+The forces it had under its command for the 2003 invasion of Iraq were much smaller in numbers than those it had commanded twelve years before.
 It had V Corps as its main striking force, with only two complete divisions and an airborne brigade under that command.
 There was also I Marine Expeditionary Force, controlling a further two divisions and a brigade.
-However, numbers were made up for by the advances in technology, which rendered this a powerful force.
+However, the opposing Iraqi forces were very weak, and technologically inferior.
 It took six weeks to defeat Iraq, along with 3rd Infantry Division, the heavy mech/armor component of XVIII Airborne Corps.

-The aftermath of the campaign saw Third Army headquartered in Baghdad, directing its third occupation within one hundred years.
+The aftermath of the campaign saw the establishment of Combined Joint Task Force 7 headquartered in Baghdad, responsible to Central Command.
+Third Army was thus contributing to a third occupation within one hundred years.